 Filters come in many shapes and forms.
 There is however, a common underlying theory that is quite independent of the physical realisation.

 In today’s wireless world, the spectrum limiting properties of filters are needed more than ever before.
 State-of-the-art SDR – Software Defined Radios still have and require analogue filters in their front end.
 Input spectrum limiting is necessary because most antennas have no significant selectivity and receiver front-ends need a “pre-selected” band-limited rf signal spectrum.
 Portable equipment, like your mobile phone (cellphone) are often exposed to a hostile interference and noise environment.
 If all received spectrum would go straight to the active frontend input, clear reception is almost guaranteed to be impossible.
-Filters deliver a clean & limited input spectrum to the receiver for clear reception of even the weakest signals.
+Filters deliver a clean & limited input signal spectrum to the receiver, ensuring clear reception of even the weakest signals.
 Cellular base stations are often co-located with other services.
 Without filters, they simply would not function.
 Satellite transponders can share one antenna thanks to elaborate filter multiplexing networks.

 “The first thing to learn about the theory of microwaves is that the idea of impedance cannot be used as a substitute for thought.”
 (Dr. W.W.
 Hansen, 1942)